ashbake/specsim/README.md

 # specsim
 SNR calculator developed for HISPEC/MODHIS tracking camera and main instrument.
 Can be adapted to other instruments.
-It utilizes PSISIM functions but with the single purpose to simulate signal and noise spectra for spectrographs and a tracking camera.
+It utilizes PSISIM functions but with the single purpose to simulate signal to noise spectra for spectrographs and their handy dandy tracking camera.

 ## Installation
 Clone the repo